 Today is a full day to explore the forest and river around the lodge further and of course after dark we will head out on our second and final specific search for the flat-headed cat.

-Gomatong Cave / Tabin Wildlife Sanctuary
+Gomantong Cave / Tabin Wildlife Sanctuary

 After dinner we will have our first extended night drive and try and find some of the nocturnal mammals which are abundant here.
-With luck it is possible for Sunda clouded leopards, flat-headed cats and sun bears here but it is more likely that we will find various flying squirrels, several species of civets, yellow-throated martens, Philippine slow loris as well as reptiles and amphibians
+With luck it is possible for Sunda clouded leopards, flat-headed cats and sun bears here but it is more likely that we will find various flying squirrels, several species of civets, yellow-throated martens, Philippine slow loris as well as reptiles and amphibians.

 Tabin Wildlife Sanctuary

-For the next three full days we will explore Tabin further, we will in head out in the morning, afternoon and then after dark.
+For the next two full days we will explore Tabin further, we will in head out in the morning, afternoon and then after dark.
 We will trek along various trails, visit a watch tower and spend some time up there and wait for animals fly past, emerge from the forest and cross the road or climb along the canopy and into view.
 We will also drive the roads in search of as many species as we can find.
 In between our excursions into the forest we will return to the lodge for our meals and a little rest.

 Once again our longer night drives here will give us the special edge in trying to find our elusive mammal species.
 It is always amazing to see that the vast majority of the wildlife seen in Tabin are found alongside the edge of the forest and the border with the palm oil plantation, many species enter the plantation to feed after dark and with the abundant rodent species in the plantation there are many Sunda leopard cats here, in fact Tabin is probably the best place in the world to see this species.